-UNAIDS report shows critical gaps in world responseJuly 19th, 2012 in HIV & AIDS /
+UNAIDS report shows critical gaps in world responseJuly 19, 2012 by Kerry Sheridan in Medicine & Health / HIV & AIDS

 Deaths from HIV/AIDS are rising in parts of Asia and central Europe and the global response must accelerate, experts said Wednesday after the release of a major report on the world AIDS epidemic.